-There's a lot to think about when you want to provide a photo marketing service.
-Why figure it out for yourself or make it up as you go?
-Here are 7 common mistakes we see from businesses.
+Photo marketing typically takes trial and error to get right, but why should you have to figure it out for yourself or make it up as you go along?
+To help your business, here are seven common mistakes we see from businesses.

 There's a big difference between paid, owned, and earned media when it comes to marketing!
 Posting photos to your own Facebook page might seem like a good way to deliver photos to your guests and promote your business, but there are two important downsides to this method.